-The following discussion and analysis, prepared as of April 27, 2023, should be read in conjunction with the Company's audited consolidated financial statements for the years ended December 31, 2022 and 2021.
+The following discussion and analysis, prepared as of May 30, 2023, should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the three months ended March 31, 2023 and the audited consolidated financial statements for the year ended December 31, 2022.
 All financial information in this document is prepared in accordance with International Financial Reporting Standards.
 All amounts are stated in Canadian dollars unless otherwise indicated.